puppetlabs/puppet-docs/source/puppet_baseline/pb_internals.markdown

 The Baseline Maintenance Task
 --------

-The baseline plugin ships with a rake task (`plugin:puppet:baseline:daily`) that should be run at least daily and preferably closer to hourly.
+The baseline plugin ships with a rake task (`puppet:plugin:baseline:daily`) that should be run at least daily and preferably closer to hourly.
 This task:

 * Constructs and queues daily comparison jobs, for consumption by Dashboard's `delayed_job` workers (see "Daily Comparisons" below).
 * Modifies node baselines to include any changes that were approved by an admin.